-A lot of people ask us, “Why do I need a trademark for my business?”
+A lot of people ask us, ‘Why do I need a trademark for my business?’
 And the simple answer to that is your businesses name, logo, and branding are inherently valuable.
 You want to ensure that you’ve protected your business as your brand’s value grows and continues to appreciate over time.
-For example, if you’re in Stillwater, or driving on Interstate 94, you’ve probably seen tons of billboards for corporations and mom-and-pop shops alike.
+For example, if you’re in St. Paul, or driving on Interstate 94, you’ve probably seen tons of billboards for corporations and mom-and-pop shops alike.
 And they’ve all got a certain feel to them, their branding.
 And that branding is valuable.
-You want to make sure that if you start a shop in Inver Grove Heights, that somebody two states over isn’t going to steal your idea and name and do the same business.
+You want to make sure that if you start a shop in Bethel, that somebody two states over isn’t going to steal your idea and name and do the same business.

 A great example I love to use is professional sports teams.
 Their need to have a protected brand name, logo, slogan, and such is invaluable because so much of their team’s value is wrapped up in their identity.
-There are lots of sports teams, but for fans, there’s always “my team”.
-Think about the teams near Minneapolis and Mendota Heights, like the Minnesota Mullets and the Minnesota Golden Gophers.
+There are lots of sports teams, but for fans, there’s always ‘my team’.
+Think about the teams near Falcon Heights and Bethel, like the Minnesota Moose and the St. Paul Vulcans.
 You can probably picture their logo in your mind, and you know that nobody else is using their names and logos to promote a professional sports team.

 A trademark is a word, phrase, logo, or other symbol that distinguishes one company’s goods from those of another.
 If a business does not have a trademark that is used in commerce, it cannot use the mark exclusively and cannot prevent competitors from using it.
 For example, if someone creates the name ‘Happy Days’ for a nursery school and starts using it for their businesses, the owner of the Happy Days toy store can’t stop them from doing so.